Wright-Fisher diffusion and coalescent with a continuum of seed-banks: Introduction

-where the seed-bank component $\mu_{t}=Y_{t}.\mu$ is measure valued.
-Under this coarser topology, the solution $Z$ is still a strong Markov process, and the corresponding martingale problem formulation will also be derived.
+where the seed-bank component $\mu_{t}:=Y_{t}.\mu$ is measure valued.
+Under this coarser topology, the solution $Z$ is still a strong Markov process, and the corresponding martingale problem formulation will also be derived in Section \ref{sec:markov}.
 Moreover, it can be shown that $Z$ is a Feller process, which is generally difficult to verify under the original topology due to the lack of local compactness.
-The related scaling limit problem can be handled by the classical approach (see e.g. \cite{ethier2009markov}), what remains to be done is just constructing suitable discrete-time models.
+The related scaling limit problem can be handled by the classical approach (see e.g. \cite{ethier2009markov}), what remains to be done is to construct suitable discrete-time models.

-When the total mass $c$ of the measure $\mu$ is an integer, the required Wright-Fisher type model will be introduced in Section 5.
-The main difference from the model in \cite{blath2016} for finitely many seed-banks is that the number of individuals exchanged between the active population and seed-banks in each generation is a multinomial distributed random vector, instead of being deterministic.
+When the total mass $c$ of the measure $\mu$ is an integer, the required Wright-Fisher type model will be introduced in Section \ref{sec:scaling}.
+The difference from the model in \cite{blath2016} for finitely many seed-banks is that the number of individuals exchanged between the active population and seed-banks in each generation is a multinomial distributed random vector, instead of being deterministic.
 This is because the number of seed-banks keeps increasing during the approximation, while $c$ remains unchanged.
 As the result of the randomness, there is a low probability that all individuals entering dormancy will end up in the same seed-bank.
 Therefore, in this fixed-size model, the size of all seed-banks must be greater than $c$.
 Under these settings, the following theorem will be proved: